Sammy Mahdi: Life

-After being a board member of Jong CD&V since 2015, in 2017 Mahdi became the chair of the youth section of CD&V, re-elected in 2019.

-From 2015 to 2017, Mahdi was chairman of the CD&V section of Sint-Jans-Molenbeek.
-In the last year, Mahdi moved to Vilvoorde, where he became a board member of the local CD&V section.
-Since January 2019 he is also a municipal councilor of Vilvoorde and chairman of the CD&V faction in the city council.
+Mahdi became active in politics at an early stage.
+He served as a board member of Jong CD&V from 2015 and was elected chair of the youth section in 2017, a position to which he was re-elected in 2019.
+Between 2015 and 2017, he was chairman of the CD&V section in Sint-Jans-Molenbeek.
+After moving to Vilvoorde in 2017, he joined the local CD&V board.
+Since January 2019, he has been a municipal councillor in Vilvoorde, where he also chairs the CD&V faction on the city council.

-In October 2019 he ran to succeed Wouter Beke as party leader, in what became a close race with Joachim Coens, who in the final round won due to greater support in West Flanders and among elderly party members.
+In October 2019, Mahdi contested the leadership of CD&V following the resignation of Wouter Beke.
+The race narrowed to Mahdi and Joachim Coens, with Coens ultimately winning the final round due to broader support in West Flanders and among older party members.

-After several years involved in party organisation and in local politics, Mahdi was elected a reserve member of the Chamber of Representatives for the constituency of Flemish Brabant in the 2019 Belgian federal election, and in March 2020 took his seat in the chamber when Koen Geens became a member of the Wilmès II Government.
-As a result, he also resigned as chairman of Jong CD&V.
+Mahdi was elected as a reserve member of the Chamber of Representatives for the Flemish Brabant constituency in the 2019 Belgian federal election.
+In March 2020, he took his seat in parliament after Koen Geens joined the Wilmès II Government.
+Upon assuming his parliamentary role, Mahdi stepped down as chair of Jong CD&V.

-On 1 October 2020, Mahdi became Secretary of State for Asylum and Migration in the cabinet of Alexander De Croo.
-He said in statements to local media that he intends to increase the deportations of asylum seekers who did not have the right to stay in Belgium.
-After the outbreak of the 2021 Taliban offensive, a few days before the establishment of the Islamic Emirate of Afghanistan, he refused to impose a moratorium on Belgium deportation practices to Afghanistan, despite calls from the Afghan government, the European Union and Amnesty International to stop those extraditions on the ground of degrading humanitarian situation.
+On 1 October 2020, Mahdi was appointed Secretary of State for Asylum and Migration in the government of Alexander De Croo.
+He stated that his policy would focus on increasing deportations of asylum seekers without legal grounds to remain in Belgium.
+In August 2021, during the Taliban’s rapid advance and shortly before the fall of Kabul, Mahdi rejected calls from the Afghan government, the European Union, and Amnesty International to impose a moratorium on deportations to Afghanistan, citing his commitment to Belgium’s existing migration policy despite the deteriorating humanitarian situation.

 In November 2021, four representatives of the hunger strikers of the Béguinage Church accused Mahdi of "unprecedented betrayal."
 The accusation came after the Belgian authorities rejected the requests for residence permits filed by hunger strikers.
 The strikers had halted their two-months long hunger strike in July 2021 after representatives of Mahdi promised them that their individual files will be accepted for regularization.
 Mahdi defended himself against the accusation by referring to his past objections to group amnesties for undocumented workers.

 In May 2022, following an early election due to a significant drop in the party's standing in the polls, he ran again for the presidency of the CD&V. He was then the only candidate.
 In June 2022, with 97%, he became president of the party.

+In September 2023, he competed on Belgium Drag Queen TV show Make Up Your Mind (Belgium) Season 1, which he came first.

+In the 2024 Belgian federal election, he was elected to the Belgian Chamber of Representatives.